Nigerian logistics startup Kobo360 raises $30M backed by Goldman Sachs – TechCrunch

 In addition to lower costs for Kobo360’s country to country freight movement, the startup expects to have a voice in AFCTA’s final implementation.

 “We’re going to do some policy work through the IFC so we can help shape AFCTA.
-The key to the deal is really logistics, so if the logistics component doesn’t work out the deal isn’t going to work,” Azor said.
+The key to the deal is really logistics, so if the logistics component doesn’t work out the deal isn’t going to work,” Ozor said.

 Kobo360 will use part of its $30 million funding to build out its Global Logistics Operating System — GLOS for short — a blockchain-enabled platform that will help the company transition to more supply-chain services.